Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 The great thing is that Bugs and User Stories are connected to Features, so you can easily trace execution level as a product manager, or check actual Feature details and feedback as a developer.

-Navigation between Stories, Features and Ideas in Fibery.
+Navigation between Stories and Features in Fibery

 You can also set up GitLab or GitHub integration and link Stories/Bugs/Tasks to Merge Requests.